socialatm/streams-addons/faces/README.md

 Three steps are involved

 1. The **detection** process will find a face and it's position.
-   Available detectors are opencv, ssd, mtcnn, retinaface
+   Available detectors are opencv, ssd, mtcnn, retinaface, mediapipe
 2. The **recognition** process will create an encoding for each face, basically an array of numbers.
    Available models are VGG-Face, Facenet, Facenet512, ArcFace, OpenFace, DeepFace
 3. The **comparation** of encodings (faces) is done by comparing distances of arrays.